techforwarren/warren-plan-bot/README.md

 Also please see how to [run the app in dev safely](#run-the-bot)

+### .env file

+You'll need a `.env` file in the top-level this repo to test the LLM responses.

+Copy over the `.env.example` file and fill in the details.
+You'll need an OpenAI API key.

-### Option 1: the virtualenv way
+### Option 1: The Docker way (recommended)

 There are many ways to set this bot up for local development.
-A super simple way is to make a virtual environment
+A super simple way is to make a docker environment

+#### Updating dependencies

+When you update dependencies, you'll need to rebuild the container

+`docker compose build`

+#### Run commands from within the docker container

+This will allow you to run all the commands below

+`docker compose run -it planbot`

+### Option 2: the virtualenv way

-The following instructions should be run from the repo root
+The following instructions should be run from the repo root, and require Python 3.11

 #### Create the virtualenv (only have to do this once)